Dr Medina and his assistant were first-rate. They bent over backwards to help me understand my diagnoses.

 A hernia is a tear or hole in the strength layers of the abdominal wall.
 The contents of your abdomen can then protrude through the defect resulting in a bulge beneath the skin.

 Hernias can occur in men and women of all ages and can take place at multiple sites in the abdominal wall.
 They can be the result of weakness over time or can occur as a result of strain from lifting, obesity and even coughing.
-They also are pretty common, with about 700,000 hernia repairs performed annually in the United States.
+They also are pretty common, with about one million hernia repairs performed annually in the United States.

 Hernias can be small and simple to repair or they can be extremely large and require extensive surgery.
 The only definitive treatment for a hernia is surgical repair.